 Remedy Investigation and Design at a Former Pine Tar Processing Facility

-We conducted hydrogeologic and contaminant transport modeling evaluations to support the remedial investigation and design efforts for a former industrial site impacted with pine tar DNAPL and wood-treating chemicals.
+Gradient conducted hydrogeologic and contaminant transport modeling evaluations to support the remedial investigation and design efforts for a former industrial site impacted with pine tar dense non-aqueous phase liquid (DNAPL) and wood-treating chemicals.
 Our involvement also included developing a contaminant transport model to evaluate remedial alternatives and cleanup time for the pine tar-related groundwater plume at the site.

 Air Quality Impacts and Potential Health Risks of Power Plant Soot